[expand title=”More Actionable Insights” swaptitle=”Close”]

-The above graph represents the global smartphone shipments by quarter, starting from Q1 2011 to the recently completed quarter.
-Smartphone companies shipped a total of 275.8 million units in Q1 2020, with the biggest-ever 11.7% YoY decline.
-On a quarterly basis, the global smartphone shipments declined a notable 25.2% from Q4 2019 when about 368.8 million smartphones were shipped.
-This was primarily due to Covid-19 pandemic, followed by the lockdowns in China, India, US and other countries.
+The above graph represents the global smartphone shipments by quarter, starting from Q1 2011 to Q2 2020.
+Smartphone companies shipped a total of 278.4 million units in Q2 2020, with the biggest-ever 16% YoY decline.
+On a quarterly basis, the global smartphone shipments increased a flat 0.9% from Q1 2020 when about 275.8 million smartphones were shipped.
+This was primarily due to Covid-19 pandemic and the ongoing anti-China sentiment in India.

-The global dependency on China for the smartphone supply chain caused major issues, resulting a 20.3% YoY decline in China, 16.1% YoY decline in United States and 18.3% YoY decline in Western Europe.
+The global dependency on China for the smartphone supply chain caused major issues in Q1 2020, resulting a 20.3% YoY decline in China, 16.1% YoY decline in United States and 18.3% YoY decline in Western Europe.

 The world’s top three smartphone OEMs Samsung, Huawei and Apple recorded a notable decline in its devices’ shipments during the first quarter of 2020.